muhammadyar28/walmart_executive_dashboard_tableau/README.md

 (Read this walkthrough guide as you interact with the dashboard)

 I first want to draw your attention to the middle right of the dashboard, where we have the Walmart logo.
-  -	In this section we first have a region filter, by selecting a region the user can see data specific to that region.
+  -	In this section we first have a region filter, by selecting a region, the user can see data specific to that region.
 All   the data on the change to match the region selected.
   -	Then we have a profit ratio filter, this allows the user to filter states/provinces and regions by their profit ratio.
 As one moves the slider, all the data in the dashboard will change to only display the data from regions and                states/provinces which are in the range.
   -	For example, if you move the left slider to 0.0%, this will allow you to see all the states/provinces and regions that    have a positive profit ratio.
 Other corresponding information will also change, such as the Sales, Profits, Sales by        Sub-Category, and the Key Performance Indicators.
   -	We also have a date filter; this allows a user to see the data in a particular time frame.
 For example, if you moved      the right slider to December 31st, 2014, you would see only information for 2014.